managedbyq/mbq.apitools/README.md

 * `page_size`
 	* Integer specifying the page size for a paginated response.
 This should only be used to override the default page size.
 * `on_unknown_field`
     * `"raise"` or `"exclude"`.
 By default all endpoints will 400 if they receive an unknown query parameter or payload.
 This argument allows you to override the default behavior on a per view basis.
+* `verbose_logging`
+    * Bool, defaults to `False`.
+Raises the logging level of view `ValidationError` and `ImmediateResponseError` for better visibility during development.

 ### View